ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 ### Subscribing for messages

 One of the most important parts of the Watermill is [*Message*]({{< ref "/docs/message" >}}).
 It is as important as `http.Request` for `http` package.
-Almost every part of Watermill use this type in some part.
+Almost every part of Watermill uses this type in some part.

-When we are building reactive/event-driven application/[insert your buzzword here] we always want to listen of incomming messages to react for them.
+When we are building reactive/event-driven application/[insert your buzzword here] we always want to listen of incoming messages to react for them.
 Watermill is supporting multiple [publishers and subscribers implementations]({{< ref "/docs/pub-sub-implementations" >}}), with compatible interface and abstraction which provide similar behaviour.

-Lets start with subscribing for messages.
+Let's start with subscribing for messages.

 {{% tabs id="subscribing" tabs="go-channel,kafka" labels="Go Channel,Kafka" %}}